wimdecorte/LE-dns-challenge-fms/README.md

     - Temporarily stop the ufw service to allow incoming connections into port 80 for validation
     - Permit r/w access to the fmserver:fmsadmin usergroup so that generated certificates imported by FileMaker Server.
     - Generate logs in /CStore/Certbot
+- use "sudo -E" to run the script, the "-E" is necessary to preserve the enviromnt if you you stored the required credentials in the environment
 - A FileMaker Server restart is still needed to apply the certificate.